Airport transit visa

 A parental authorisation to travel form, completed and signed by the parents or legal guardian authorising the child to travel and appointing the person responsible for him.
 This letter should be duly authenticated by a solicitor or Commissioner for Oaths, or by a Consular Officer of the applicants’ nationality ;

-Parents’ valid passports must be enclosed with the application, or certified copies if the parents are residing abroad ;
+Parents’ valid passports or certified copies if the parents are residing abroad ;

 Original Full Birth Certificate, stating both parents’ names, with official translation if not in French or English.
-This official translation must be certified as a true copy by your Embassy/ Consulate or by the legalisation bureau of the Foreign Office in GB.
+This official translation must be certified as a true copy by your Embassy / Consulate or by the legalisation bureau of the Foreign Office in the UK.

 If under the age of 18 and fostered :